-Water can be scary, but it can also be beautiful and enjoyable.
-A white sandy beach with the sun setting over the water is a magnificent sight.
-But that same water could take your life.
+Water can be terrifying, but at the same time it can be utterly magnificent and extremely pleasant.
+A white sandy beach with the sun setting over the water is a glorious sight, but that same water could take your life or easily wipe out an oceanfront property.

-Water brings us joy, refreshment, and life, but it also can bring death and destruction.
-The waters of Baptism do the same.
-They bring both life and death.
+Water brings us delight, refreshment, and even life itself, but it also can bring death and destruction.
+The waters of Baptism do the same, bringing about both life and death.
 In Baptism the water is a sacramental symbol that signifies what God does in the Sacrament.
 By the power of the Holy Spirit, God gives us new life in Christ and makes us a new creation.
 We are born anew and made members of Christ's Body, the Church.

-Baptismal waters are also associated with destruction.
+Baptismal waters are also associated with death and destruction.
 Through Baptism the Holy Spirit destroys sin and death.
 By the power of the Holy Spirit, the waters of Baptism wash away all sins, both Original Sin and personal sin, as well as the punishment for sin.